Browse the alphabetically listed glossary definitions below:

 • female genital mutilation, female circumcision.

 All doctors, nurses, midwives, police and teachers who form a belief based on reasonable grounds of child sexual abuse during the course of their work, either voluntary or paid, are mandatory reporters.
-For the purposes of the legislation, ‘teacher’ is defined as any person registered with the Western Australian College of Teaching (WACOT) or with provisional registration or who has a limited authority to teach (LAT) and is working as a teacher.
+For the purposes of the legislation, ‘teacher’ is defined as any person registered with the Teacher Registration Board of Western Australia (TRBWA) or with provisional registration or who has a limited authority to teach (LAT) and is working as a teacher.